-The uninterruptible power supply uses the charging
+The uninterruptible power supply uses the charging parameters to calculate the permitted time.

 14.6 Internal bypass

 The uninterruptible power supply has an internal bypass.
 It can bridge the rectifier and inverter.
 The bypass is protected by a replaceable fuse (see block diagram).